 When planning a cruise trip to and around the Caribbean, it’s almost a certainty that you will take a cruise to Aruba.
+Many of the cruises leaving from Florida’s cruise ports land in Aruba.
 This sunny island has been a popular destination for tourists and adventure seekers for decades, and it’s easy to see why.

 Arubans consider their island to be 70 square miles of happiness.
 The island is in the southern part of the Caribbean.
 For such a small piece of land, there is so much to do.
 The time zone is one hour ahead of the Eastern time zone so no worry about cruise lag at this port.
 You can relax and enjoy all Aruba has to offer.